telosnetwork/node-template/DEV_SETUP.md

 To reset the node, either remove or rename the `data` directory

-First, generate a key pair to use for this local network's `eosio` super-user account This will be the Dev Env Keys for deploying contracts and setting permissions.
+First, generate a key pair to use for this local network's `eosio` super-user account. **NOTE** SAVE THESE KEYS for creating system accounts at bottom
 ```bash
 cleos create key --to-console
 ```